Hansjürgen Doss

-Hansjürgen Doss is a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.
+Hansjürgen Doss (born 9 August 1936) is a German politician of the Christian Democratic Union (CDU) and former member of the German Bundestag.

 Life

 Doss joined the CDU in 1965 and was elected to the state executive of the CDU Rhineland-Palatinate.
 Doss was a member of the city council of Mainz from 1979 to 1981.
-From January to August 1981 he was a member of the Rhineland-Palatinate state parliament.
+From January to August 1981, he was a member of the Rhineland-Palatinate state parliament.
 He was a member of the German Bundestag from 20 July 1981, when he succeeded Elmar Pieroth, who had resigned, until 2002.
 He was always elected to the Bundestag via the Rhineland-Palatinate state list.
 From 1990 to 2002, he was chairman of the parliamentary group for medium-sized businesses of the CDU/CSU parliamentary group and was a member of the group's executive committee.